wolithestranger/Socrates-AI/features.md

     #4.1 Image submission will  important as well.

 # 6.0 Give Socrates Access to the date and time.
 So he has some perception of time.
 Shouldn't be too hard.
+    Later on, include time in the summaries for better recollection. deadline management for schedule
+    Pomodoro Statistics tracking

 # Potential Features